syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 doc.Close(true);

-//Save the stream into pdf file
+//Save the stream into PDF file

-//The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
-Please refer PDF/Xamarin section for respective code samples
+//The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
+Refer to the PDF/Xamarin section for respective code samples

 if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
 {